marcusprose/cointegration-and-stationarity/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------

+IMPORTANT NOTES: The notebook will not compile correctly if using pandas 1.4 or higher.
+Please downgrade pandas 1.3.5 first (pip3 install pandas==1.3.5).

 WARNING: In no way does this project offer financial advice or any other endorsement of any financial product.
 This is a research based project and should be used for learning.

 Sources used for the project: https://www.ccsenet.org/journal/index.php/ijef/article/view/33007